vellathottam/ROI/README.md

 # ROI
 MCA Mini Project

-there are multiple dependancies for this project required python libraries should be installed ahead of attempting to running the project I am authorizing whom ever wants to use this code to do so for education and other related purpose however I strongly forbid using my code without my approval and knowledge for monitization purposes
+There are multiple dependencies for this project.
+Required python libraries should be installed ahead of attempting to run the project. <br>
+I am authorizing whoever wants to use this code to do so for education and other related purposes. <br> However I strongly forbid using my code without my approval and knowledge for monetization purposes.